 SynopsisInterpreted directly, Discovery Learning is rooted in the assumption that knowledge is out there, and learning is about finding it:

-- Discovery Metaphor (ancient) – originally meaning “unconcealing,” from the Latin dis- + cooperire “opposite of cover up,” a notion associated with assumptions that knowledge has a pre-existent, object-like form and that it has been hidden from immediate perception.
-Associated notions include:
+- Discovery Metaphor (ancient) – originally meaning “unconcealing,” from the Latin dis- + cooperire “opposite of cover up,” a notion associated with assumptions that knowledge has a pre-existent, object-like form and that it has been hidden from immediate perception

 - Profoundness Metaphor – from Latin profundus “deep, obscure, extensive,” a metaphor linking complexity of a learning to the physical quality of vertical depth, and so a notion tethered to a Discovery Metaphor (i.e., the “deeper” one goes, the more one discovers).
-In popular usage, the profundity or depth of an idea or understanding seems to be indexed to the range and density of associations it has to other ideas or understandings.
+In popular usage, “profundity” are “depth roughly synonymous “sophistication” when used in reference to ideas or understandings.

 - Unassisted Discovery Learning – a phrase that is usually used as a criticism, to describe modes of Discovery Learning in which learners are afforded little or no assistance from the teacher

 - Enhanced Discovery Learning (L. Alfieri, 2010s) – a mode of Discovery Learning in which the teacher provides assistance, in the forms of ensuring necessary preparation to engage with the nuances of the content, inserting timely prompts and challenges as students proceed, and helping learners to parse more complex undertakings

 - Thinking Classrooms (Peter Liljedahl, 2010s) – a type of Discovery Learning in school mathematics that revolves around the insistence that students engage in non-routine questions that compel them to “think” (which, in this instance, is used as an antonym to “mimic” another’s strategy).
 Associated constructs include